 Marie Skłodowska Curie was a Polish-French chemist and physicist who was born in Poland but moved to Paris in 1891.
 She received a doctorate in Science from the University of Paris and her research was in the area of radioactivity.
 She and her husband, scientist Pierre Curie, published numerous scientific papers.

-She won a Nobel Peace Prize in Physics with her husband Pierre and fellow scientist Henri Becquerel in 1903.
+She won a Nobel Prize in Physics with her husband Pierre and fellow scientist Henri Becquerel in 1903.
 It’s important to note that initially, the award was only going to be given to the two men; however, Pierre fought to get her name added.
-As such, she became the first woman to win a Nobel Peace Prize.
+As such, she became the first woman to win a Nobel Prize.

 - she was the first female faculty member at the École Normale Supérieure